-Beijing has an abundance of local products, with the most popular being the pretty arts and crafts.
+In Beijing, the most popular local products are the pretty arts and crafts.
 The cloisonne, ivory carvings, carved lacquer ware and jade articles are the four most noted handicrafts of Beijing.
-Other specialties like inside painting snuff bottle, palace lanterns, dough figurines, silk flowers, facial masks and Jinghu (or 'Beijing Erhu', used in the Beijing Opera) also enjoy high favor among tourists.
+Other specialties like inner painting snuff bottle, palace lanterns, dough figurines, silk flowers, facial masks and Jinghu (or 'Beijing Erhu', used in the Beijing Opera) also enjoy high favor among tourists.

 Cloisonne (Jǐngtài Lán) is a variation of enamel work with copper as the inside frame.
 The Jingtai Reign of the Ming Dynasty (1368-1644) saw a remarkable thriving period of cloisonne making, the glaze of which was primarily blue.
 It thus obtained the name 'Jingtai Lan', with the word 'Lan' meaning blue.
 The cloisonne products range from little earrings to huge ornaments, which are elegantly shaped with beautiful patterns and bright glittering colors.